Who did it?

 Consider a number of bright galaxies and an equal number of dark galaxies.
 To meet more realistic conditions, we suppose the bright galaxies to be concentrated in nodes (point-like features), filaments (line segments) and planes.
 The filaments connect the nodes and span the planes.
 The planes together envelop voids.

-The black galaxies are concentrated likewise, but their nodes are in the middle of our voids.
+The black galaxies are supposed to be concentrated likewise, with their nodes in the middle of our voids.
 The dark filaments, from black node to black node, cross the white planes.

 Dark and bright galaxies